How to Сonvert MKV to MP4 on Mac

 There are a few limitations though that you need to take into account when using SuperSpeed conversion:

 With our software, you can easily change the format from MKV to MP4 on Mac.
 Movavi’s MKV lossless converter for Mac supports not only MKV and MP4 but many other video, audio, and image formats as well.

 Read our short guide and learn how to convert MKV to MP4 on Mac.

 Download the installation file for Movavi Video Converter to your hard drive, open it, and install the program.

 Open Files for Conversion

 First, locate the files to convert: click Add Media in the upper left corner, select Add Video, and choose the videos.
-If you want to use SuperSpeed conversion, make sure that your MKV files are encoded either with H.264 or MPEG-4 codec, otherwise SuperSpeed mode will not be available.
+If you want to use SuperSpeed conversion, make sure that your MKV files are encoded either with the H.264 or MPEG-4 codec; otherwise, the SuperSpeed mode will not be available.